Getting Started with Interstate 75

 What you'll need

-- If your project involves multiple panels, lots of brightness or you just want to run it untethered from your computer, you'll need an external 5v power supply attached to Interstate 75's screw terminals.
+If your project involves many panels, lots of brightness or you just want to run it untethered from your computer, you'll may want to power it with an external 5v power supply attached to Interstate 75's screw terminals.
 An easy way to breakout wires from a barrel jack power supply is with a screw terminal block (the kind with a socket).

 Power

-You can power Interstate 75 and attached panels either through the screw terminals or (if you're drawing a modest amount of power) via the USB connector.
+You can power Interstate 75 and a couple of LED panels via the USB connector (if you're drawing a modest amount of power) or through the screw terminals.
 LED matrix panels are hungry beasties - officially a 64x64 panel can consume up to 4 amps of electricity.
-Unofficially, you will probably get away with a lot less ampage than this if you're using it for things like displaying text or numbers and not driving the panels hard - we've had our examples running on four 64x64 panels from a 2A supply.
+Unofficially, you will probably get away with a lot less ampage than this if you're using it for things like displaying text or numbers and not driving the panels hard - we've had our examples running happily on four 64x64 panels from a 2A supply.

 Connecting up one panel